Wrestling Hillary Clinton: Part II

 “A wrestler looses 15% of their strength with their thumb out,” he said.

-He moved his thumb out to emphasize the point, then moved it back to along the side of his hand.
+He moved his thumb out to emphasize the point.

 “To have a stronger grip,” he said, glancing at me, “keep your thumb in.”

-He replaced his hand on the steering wheel and stared at the road and hummed softly.
+He put his hand back on the steering wheel and watched the road and hummed softly.
 I practiced clasping my hands with thumbs by the sides and trying to yank my hands apart by thrusting my elbows away from each other.
 My grip was noticeably stronger the first time I tried it, a rare instance of instant gratification that’s fun to show freshmen just starting out in wrestling or judo; you can try it right now faster than it took to explain it.

 On our next trip, I was holding a Bluejay in the cradle as he kicked and kicked, but I was unable to roll him to his back and pin him.
 I was still squeezing and trying to use muscle I didn’t have.
 Coach appeared and asked us to hold still.